maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 8.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now press the left mouse button to place it in the level.
 It will bring up the static mesh prompt to save it.
 Select the **Meshes** folder then call it `DeleteMe`.
+Press the <kbd>Save</kbd> button.

 Now this may not work as it might say this name is in use.
 If it does you need to right click on **Meshes** and select **Fix Up Redirectors** (CHECK THIS).
 Then try saving again.

+Once it is done, press the <kbd>Complete</kbd> button (if another save menu pops up press cancel).

 ![save mesh as delete me](images/saveTempDelete.png)